nuetzliches/spocr/README.md

 - no rigid dependencies

 # How SpocR works
-SpocR pulls the DB scheme over a given ConnectionString into spocr.json<br>
-The spocr.json is configurable (e.g. You can choose which scheme to build or ignore)<br>
-SpocR generates the DataContext-Folder with all required C# Code for your .net core Application (App, API or Services)<br>
+SpocR pulls the DB scheme over a given ConnectionString into spocr.json The spocr.json is configurable (e.g. You can choose which scheme to build or ignore) SpocR generates the DataContext-Folder with all required C# Code for your .net core Application (App, API or Services)<br>
-SpocR is highly skallable.
+SpocR is highly scalable.
 You can build it as Library, Extension or Default (both together as single Project)

-You can use UserDefinedTableFunctions or single Values as Parameters.<br>
+You can use UserDefinedTableFunctions or single Values as Parameters.
-The result of your StoredProcedures will be mapped as Model or List<Model><br>
+The result of your StoredProcedures will be mapped as Model or List<Model>
 SpocR also is supporting pure JSON-String Result from StoredProcedure without building any Models.

-### Generated Folder and Files
+## Generated Folder Structure

-./DataContext<br>
-./DataContext/Models/[StoredProcedureName].cs<br>
-./DataContext/Params/[StoredProcedureName].cs<br>
-./DataContext/StoredProcedures/[EntityName]Extensions.cs<br>
-./DataContext/AppDbContext.cs<br>
-./DataContext/AppDbContextExtensions.cs<br>
-./DataContext/SqlDataReaderExtensions.cs<br>
-./DataContext/SqlParameterExtensions.cs<br>
+./DataContext
+./DataContext/Models/[StoredProcedureName].cs
+./DataContext/Params/[StoredProcedureName].cs
+./DataContext/StoredProcedures/[EntityName]Extensions.cs
+./DataContext/AppDbContext.cs
+./DataContext/AppDbContextExtensions.cs
+./DataContext/SqlDataReaderExtensions.cs
+./DataContext/SqlParameterExtensions.csmeterExtensions.cs

+## Use the generated SpocR code

-- Register IAppDbContext in Startup.cs
+- Register `IAppDbContext` in Startup.cs

 ```csharp
 services.AddAppDbContext();
 ```

-- Inject IAppDbContext in your Managers
+- Inject IAppDbContext into your business logic, e.g. your managers or services.

 ```csharp
 private readonly IAppDbContext _context;

 constructor MyManager(IAppDbContext context)
 {
     _context = context;
 }
 ```

-- Run StoredProcedure in a Manager-Method
+- Call a stored procedure method

 ```csharp
 public Task<List<UserList>> ListAsync(CancellationToken cancellationToken = default)
 {